All kinds of QUESTIONS & ANSWERS are just for you.

 A: No, you can only use a 2.5 lowering link with no stretch.

 5. Q: What parts do you offer for the Honda Grom?

 7. Q: Do I have to tune by Grom with an Exhaust?

 A: No, you can use the stock map.

 A: This depends on the rider’s weight and aftermarket parts.
 We do not offer many aftermarket engine parts and find to get more top speed we would just change the front or rear sprocket.
 We have seen many companies offer big bore engine kits but none we have found last long over 170cc.
-Since you are now into a motorcycle we suggest going to a bigger motorcycle or be happy with under 70 MPH as it is a mini motorcycle.
+Since you are now into a motorcycle we suggest going to a bigger motorcycle or being happy with under 70 MPH as it is a mini motorcycle.

 A: No, we only offer 12×6 wide wheel kits due to transmission output shaft issues and swingarm size.

 A: Yes, A motorcycle license is required in all states, although this may be an authorization on a car license (Endorsement).
-Please check your local state laws as they may vary State to State.
+Please check your local state laws as they may vary from State to State.